 You may have seen CLA supplements advertised as a weight loss promoter.
 Some research suggests that CLA can help reduce body fat and promote weight loss in overweight and obese individuals.
 (18) In a few studies, dietary supplementation of CLA has been shown to increase lean body mass, reduce body fat mass, and improve overall body composition in overweight individuals.
 (19, 20, 21) It is thought that CLA may promote improvements in body composition by increasing the breakdown and reducing the storage of body fat.
 That said, this reduction in body fat is small, so CLA may not cause significant weight loss in the way that supplement advertisers would suggest.
 But it certainly wouldn’t hurt in your weight loss efforts to increase your dietary CLA.

 These studies certainly provide interesting food for thought about CLA’s possible health benefits.
 That said, I think we need more high quality human research before we can be certain about CLA’s role in human health and disease.
-The good news is that all of the foods CLA is present in are beneficial in other ways, so you’ll get enough CLA simply by emphasizing grass-fed meat and dairy products (assuming you tolerate dairy).

 Dietary Sources of CLA